-The Members of the Company at their 33rd Annual General Meeting held on November 15, 2017, had accorded approval for payment of commission upto 1% of the net profits per annum in aggregate to the Non-Executive Directors of the Company for a period of five years effective January 1, 2018 by way of a Special Resolution.
-The said resolution had also empowered the Board of Directors to fix the quantum of commission payable to each of the Non-Executive Directors and to also determine the period for which said commission is payable.
-The Board of Directors at their meeting held on August 26, 2020 approved a payment of annual commission of ₹ 14 lakhs, to Non-P&G Non-Executive Directors.
-Such Directors are paid to compensate their valuable contribution to the Company owing to their wealth of experience and knowledge.
+The Members of the Company at their 33rd Annual General Meeting held on November 15, 2017, had accorded approval for payment of commission upto 1% of the net profits per annum in aggregate to the Non-Executive Directors of the Company for a period of five years effective January 1, 2018 and had also empowered the Board of Directors to fix the quantum of commission payable to each of the Non-Executive Directors and to also determine the period for which said commission is payable.
+The Board of Directors at their meeting held on August 24, 2021 approved a payment of annual commission of ₹ 15 lakhs, to Non-P&G (who are not in employment of any P&G group entity) Non-Executive Directors.
+These Directors are paid to compensate their valuable contribution to the Company owing to their wealth of experience and knowledge.

-No fee/compensation is payable to the Directors on severance of Directorship of the Company.
+No fee or compensation is payable to the Directors on severance of Directorship of the Company.